Last Updated on August 17, 2022 by Jim Ferri

 You’re allowed to take photos anywhere in the Grand Palace except in Wat Phra Kaew, and you must remove your shoes before entering.
 There are little stands and shelves around the exterior to leave your shoes before you enter.

-It can be quite crowded, though people are respectful, and no one is pushing.
+It is often quite crowded, though people are respectful, and no one is pushing.

 Everything in the complex is so overwhelmingly beautiful, you almost could stay here during your entire four-day itinerary in Bangkok walking about admiring every single building.